 From the company's point of view, it means the same things, with one provision: A good compensation plan should cost the company an appropriate amount of the gross profit generated by the sales force.

-There is, unfortunately, a good deal of misunderstanding on the part of sales people on the economics of business.
-Your statement that the company "Keeps 92-96% of the revenue you generate" is an indication of that misunderstanding.
+There is, unfortunately, a good deal of misunderstanding on the part of salespeople on the economics of the business.
+Your statement that the company “keeps 92-96% of the revenue you generate” is an indication of that misunderstanding.
 You are implying that the money is yours, totally due to your efforts.
-I can empathize with this feeling, because for years, I shared it.
+I can empathize with this feeling because, for years, I shared it.

 Secondly, you are implying that something is wrong with that percentage.
 I don't think so.
 If the company pays you 6% to 8% of the revenue from your accounts, that seems to me to be in the range of what they can afford to pay and still be profitable.

-Keep in mind that your cost to the company is far greater than the take home pay you receive.
-Add in the costs to train you, the fringe benefits the company provides, the taxes they pay on your behalf, and the expenses they pay on your behalf -- like cell phones and car allowances, etc. As a rough general rule, take your total gross income, and add about 40% to get a better idea of what you actually cost the company.
-So, in other words, if you grossed $50,000 last year, add 40%, or an additional $20,000 and that will approximate what you actually cost the company.
-Probably closer to $70,000.
+Keep in mind that your cost to the company is far greater than the take-home pay you receive.
+Add in the costs to train you, the fringe benefits the company provides, the taxes they pay on your behalf, and the expenses they pay on your behalf – like cell phones and car allowances, etc. As a rough general rule, take your total gross income, and add about 30% to get a better idea of what you actually cost the company.
+So, in other words, if you grossed $50,000 last year, add 30%, or an additional $15,000 and that will approximate what you actually cost the company.
+Probably closer to $65,000.

 Depending on some other factors, this is in the range of what I would expect it to be.
 If you work for a distributor or retailer, this is too high.
 If you work for a manufacturer or service provider, you are in the range.